-Information about the Commission's activities, including its agendas and meeting schedule, is posted on a separate section of the Judicial Council's website.
-In addition, to assist with the Commission's work and public access to resources, the Council has created a page with articles, research papers, and other publications on criminal justice topics including rural and Alaska Native issues, alcohol, arrests, collateral consequences, drugs, DUI, economics, juvenile justice, law enforcement, mental health, court processes, restitution, restorative justice, and sentencing reform.
+Information about the Commission's activities, including its agendas and meeting schedule, is posted on a separate section of the Council's website.
+In addition, to assist with the Commission's work and public access to resources, the Council has created a library of online resources for people seeking information about Alaska's criminal justice system.
+These data sources are free and public.
+They include dashboards, reports, links to court system pages, and other resources for research on most topics related to criminal justice in Alaska.